Differential/docs/GUIDEBOOK.md

 There may be times where you wistfully long for the days where you had just one person telling you what they think you should do, rather than everybody.

+Some questions to guide you towards good work:

 * What can I do to create the most benefit to our customers?
 * Are we not doing something that we should be doing?
 * What’s interesting?
 * What’s rewarding?
 * What leverages my strengths?

 Our lack of a traditional structure comes with an important responsibility.
-It’s up to all of us to spend effort focusing on what we think the long-term goals of the company should be.
+It’s up to all of us to spend effort focusing on the long-term goals of the company.

-You will feel like you’re failing because for every one task you decide to work on, there will be dozens that aren’t getting your attention.
+For every task you decide to work on, there will be dozens that aren’t getting your attention.
+You've got to make judgement calls.
 Nobody expects you to devote time to every opportunity that comes your way.

 ## How does the company decide what to work on?